he249619/fastrobots-2026/Pages/Lab1.md

 ### Pelab

 For this all following labs, being able to program the Artemis board and communicate with it with our personal lapton via Bluetooth is vital.
-To do this, I updated my Arduino IDE and Sparfun Appollo3 boards manager.
+To do this, I updated my Arduino IDE and SparkFun Appollo3 boards manager.

 ### Task 1

 I connected the Artemis board to my computer using the USB C output on my laptop to connect to the USB C input on the board.

-**Insert images of the cord, the computer port, and the board port**

 ### Task 2